milesfrain/purescript-book/text/chapter10.md

 ```

 ## Defining Foreign Types

+Todo - will later show how to return Maybe, but need to cover multiple arguments first.

 Throwing an exception in the case of failure is less than ideal - idiomatic PureScript code uses the type system to represent side-effects such as missing values.
 One example of this approach is the `Maybe` type constructor.
 In this section, we will build another solution using the FFI.